hcorona-zz/diversity-inclusion/event-planning.md

 Explicit information about building accessibility should be made available to attendees before they arrive to the conference (e.g. is it wheelchair accessible?
 Are there accessible bathrooms/toilets in the venue building?
 If there are stairs, how many are there?)

 - [ ] Are there ramps and elevator access?
 - [ ] Do any stairs have handrails?
 - [ ] Are doors easy to open?
 - [ ] Is it a wheelchair accessible space with wheelchair accessible bathrooms?
-- ð Reserve easily-accesible seats for folks who might need it (wheelchair, crutches, cane, etc.)
+- [ ] :apple:Reserve easily-accesible seats for folks who might need it (wheelchair, crutches, cane, etc.)
-- ð Create wide aisles between chairs to make it easier for people who are mobility-impaired to navigate the room.
+- [ ] :apple: Create wide aisles between chairs to make it easier for people who are mobility-impaired to navigate the room.
-- Reduce conference sprawl to support access for people who are mobility-impaired.
+- [ ] :apple: Reduce conference sprawl to support access for people who are mobility-impaired.

 ### Disability
 - Consider using patterns rather than just color on signs and presentation slides to indicate differences, to make comprehension easier for attendees with color blindness/low vision issues.